runicRPC/runicRPC/README.md

 MIT License.
 See [LICENSE](./LICENSE) for details.

-The core RunicRPC engine is closed-source.
+The core runicRPC engine is closed-source.
 This repository provides public documentation and demonstration code under the MIT license to ensure transparency and ease of integration.

 ---